erbilcan/Diagonal-15-Puzzle/README.md

 2. My heuristic function

 ## Additional Notes
-1. The command-line argument option `-e` is valid only when the search method `-s` selected as `astar`
+1. The command-line argument option `-e` is valid only when the search method `-s` is selected as `astar`
 2. If you put your own problem in a text file, the folder where the project is located, you can solve it by entering the name of your file at the command line

 ## The Solution of the Example Puzzle